shawea/blueGrass/README.md

 # blueGrass
- (king) blueGrass is a few home made function to help create stunning & magical UX, cross platfrom, mobile-first, SPA (Single Page Applications).
+ (king) blueGrass is a few home made function that could help you create stunning & magical UX, cross platfrom, mobile-first, SPA (Single Page Applications).

 Licensed under Attribution Assurance,
 - http://opensource.org/licenses/AAL
- License requires the derivatives and their derivatives attribute a link to bikesheding page and agree to loser pays legal costs, or if not licensed or as aribtrated (for violaters of the license).
+ License is free of cost if you comply: it requires the derivatives and their derivatives attribute a link to bikesheding page and agree to loser pays legal costs, or if not licensed or as aribtrated (for violaters of the license).
+Designs that are free of cost are not free of obligations, I hope this is not news.
 If you can't agree and OK this, go away, or write us a large check for a commercial license.
-In your index.html in view source indicate that your code is derived from http://raw.github.com/shawea/blueGrass
+In your index.html or simlilar in view source indicate that your code is derived from http://raw.github.com/shawea/blueGrass

 It's based(ie requires) Ajax, ex:
 - http://zeptojs.com/#$.get